nishitha965/ecommerce-recommender/README.md

 The LLM (llm.py) generates a short, human-readable explanation for each recommended product.

-The frontend (app.py) displays recommendations for a selected user in an interactive UI.
+The frontend (app.py) displays recommendations for a selected user in an interactive dashboard.

 Example Output